Skip to main content

 • When making a meal plan, start with what you already have in the cupboards.
 Old bread in the freezer?
 Turn it into breadcrumbs for chicken stuffing or bliss balls (see the recipe below).

-• Once you have your Christmas and New Year meals planned, write a shopping list and stick to it.
+• Once you have your meals planned, write a shopping list and stick to it.

 • Beware of bulk-buy deals – they may look good but if you don’t use all of it then it’s a waste of food and money.
 Buy in bulk only those items that you know you’ll use such as pantry essentials (flour, rice, etc), or that have a long shelf-life (tinned food).